Here’s the thing:

-Well, the good news is that today we are going to debunk some of the most famous workout and fitness myths out there and help you have a more realistic view of your fitness goals and hopefully help you out with your body transformation goals.
+The good news is that today we are going to debunk some of the most notorious workout and fitness myths out there.

 So, without further adieu I give you: